 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 This is when your soft tissues relax when you fall asleep and slide down to block your airway.
 Your tongue may obstruct your breathing and cause you to snore, and in the case of OSA, pause your breathing.

-Another type of sleep apnea is central sleep apnea (CSA), where your brain forgets to send signals to your lungs to regulate your breathing pattern while you sleep.
+Another type of sleep apnea is central sleep apnea (CSA), where your brain forgets to send signal to your lungs to regulate your breathing pattern while you sleep.

 We know this may sound alarming, but sleep apnea is not usually life-threatening.
 What is concerning is the possible health issues like heart failure and stroke that sleep apnea may bring about, and that may lead to serious health problems.